flairNLP/transformer-ranker/examples/03-advanced.md

 ```

 This configuration scores all layers of a language model and selects the one with the highest transferability score.
-Models are then ranked based on their best-performing layers for the dataset.
+Models are ranked based on their best-performing layers for the dataset.

 ### Layer Ranking